-If those entering Blessed John Henry Newman Church in Warrington experience anything like this, we would be delighted and proud.
+If those entering Saint John Henry Newman Church in Warrington experience anything like this, we would be delighted and proud.

 The design of the church is unashamedly contemporary conveying our conviction that the Gospel and the Liturgy can be lived and celebrated in a contemporary idiom.

 A basic rectangular plan was adopted providing a level of flexibility of use without compromising the integrity of the worship area.
 Movable walls maximise this flexibility so that the narthex can be expand the worship area for larger congregations or divided up into smaller spaces for meetings.

 The exterior clad in natural stone and extensive glazed areas makes a clear statement that this is the home of a community that readily engages with the present day.
 The corner window frequently houses displays to give passers a glimpse of the liturgical season.
 The main entrance is a prominent and welcoming threshold.

 Natural light combines harmoniously with the natural tones of the stonework to invoke a spirit of restful contemplation when we gather for worship or as individuals spend time in personal prayer.